angulardart/site-angulardart/src/angular/guide/deployment.md

 ## Building your app {#compiling-to-javascript}

-Use the build_runner tool to build your app, compiling it to JavaScript and generating all the assets you need for deployment.
+Use the webdev tool to build your app, compiling it to JavaScript and generating all the assets you need for deployment.
 When you build using [dart2js][],